This article was originally posted on Relevance.com

 There are more than 300 million Twitter users — all prospects whom you have a better chance of reaching through DMs than emails.
 Customers on Twitter want to see your content, and a valuable, personalized DM engages like email never could.
 After all, why else would they have followed you?

-Want to find your target audience on Twitter and engage them through DMs at scale?
+Want to find your target audience on Twitter?
 Try out Socedo for yourself.